 Tshechu(also known as Mask Dance Festival) is an annual festival in various temples throughout Bhutan.

-Literally meaning "tenth day", it is celebrated on the 10th day of a month of the lunar calendar.
+Literally meaning "the tenth day", it is celebrated on the 10th day of a month of the lunar calendar.
 The exact month of Tshechu varies from place to place and from temple to temple.
-Temples celebrate in different ways, and the most famous one is masked dance.
+Temples celebrate in different ways, and the most famous one is the masked dance.
 Dancers wear large masks and dance to the most notable folk song of Bhutan - the Ausa, which is a song sung for the departure of family and friends.

 Many temples will showcase goods and traditions that have not changed for centuries.
 Visiting the temples for these festivals will give you a pure glimpse into the culture of Bhutan.
 For when and where to join this wonderful festival, check out Things to Know about Tshechu Festival in Bhutan.